Rashika-Gupta/Rashika-Gupta/README.md

-## Hi there 👋
 # 👩‍🔬 Rashika Gupta - Data Scientist & Nuclear Physicist

 Welcome to my GitHub portfolio!
 I am Rashika Gupta, a passionate data scientist with a PhD in Nuclear Physics.
-My work spans across advanced simulations, deep learning, and interdisciplinary applications in healthcare, clean energy, and more.
+My work spans advanced simulations, deep learning, and interdisciplinary applications in healthcare, clean energy, and more.
 Below you'll find a curated selection of my projects, my PhD thesis, and contributions that reflect my journey and expertise.

 ---